-Family history: The chance of developing breast cancer increases when immediate family members have had breast, ovarian or prostate cancer.
+Family history: The chance of developing breast cancer increases when immediate family members have had breast, ovarian, or prostate cancer.

-Personal history: Women who had cancer in one breast have an increased risk of developing cancer in another area of that same breast or in the other breast.
+Personal history: Women who had cancer in one breast have an increased risk of developing cancer in another area of that same breast or the other breast.